Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Introduction

 \section{Introduction}

 The East process is a one-dimensional spin system introduced in the physics literature by J\"{a}ckle and Eisinger~\cite{JACKLE} in 1991 to model the behavior of cooled liquids near the glass transition point, specializing a class of models that goes back to~\cite{FH}.
-Each site $x\in \bbZ$ carries a $\{0,1\}$-value (vacant/occupied) denoted by $\eta_x$.
+Each site $x\in{\mathbb Z}$ carries a $\{0,1\}$-value (vacant/occupied) denoted by $\eta_x$.
 The process attempts to update $\eta_x$ to $1$ at rate $0<p<1$ (a parameter) and to $0$ at rate $q=1-p$, only accepting the proposed update if $\eta_{x-1}=0$ (a ``kinetic constraint'').
-Since the constraint at site $x$ does not depend on the spin at $x$ it is straightforward to verify that the product Bernoulli($1-q$) measure is a reversible measure.
+Since the constraint at site $x$ does not depend on the spin at $x$, it is straightforward to verify that the product $\operatorname{Bernoulli}(1-q)$ measure is a reversible measure.

-Despite of its apparent simplicity, the East model has attracted much attention both in the physical and in the mathematical community (see for instance \cites{SE1,SE2,CDG,Aldous,East-Rassegna}).
-It in fact features a surprisingly rich behavior, particularly when $q\ll1$ which corresponds to a low temperature setting in the physical interpretation, with a host of phenomena like mixing time cutoff and front propagation \cites{East-cutoff, Blondel}, hierarchical coalescence and universality \cite{FMRT-cmp} and dynamical heterogeneity \cites{CFM,CFM-JSTAT}, one of the main signatures of glassy dynamics.
+Despite of its apparent simplicity, the East model has attracted much attention both in the physical and in the mathematical community (see, e.g., \cite{SE1,SE2,CDG,Aldous,East-Rassegna}).
+It in fact features a surprisingly rich behavior, particularly when $q\ll1$ which corresponds to a low temperature setting in the physical interpretation, with a host of phenomena like mixing time cutoff and front propagation \cite{East-cutoff,Blondel}, hierarchical coalescence and universality \cite{FMRT-cmp} and dynamical heterogeneity \cite{CFM,CFM-JSTAT}, one of the main signatures of glassy dynamics.
 Dynamical heterogeneity is strongly associated to a \emph{broad spectrum} of relaxation time scales which emerges as the result of a subtle \emph{energy-entropy} competition.
-Isolated vacancies with e.g. a block of $N$ particles to their left, cannot in fact update unless the system injects enough additional vacancies in a cooperative way in order to unblock the target one.
-Finding the correct time scale on which this unblocking process occurs requires a highly non-trivial analysis to correctly measure the energy contribution (how many extra vacancies are needed) and the entropic one (in how many ways the unblocking process may occur).
-The final outcome is a very non trivial dependence of the corresponding characteristic time scale on the equilibrium vacancy density $q$ and on the block length $N$ (cf. \cite{CFM}*{Theorems 2 and 5}).
+Isolated vacancies with, for example, a block of $N$ particles to their left, cannot in fact update unless the system injects enough additional vacancies in a cooperative way in order to unblock the target one.
+Finding the correct time scale on which this unblocking process occurs requires a highly nontrivial analysis to correctly measure the energy contribution (how many extra vacancies are needed) and the entropic one (in how many ways the unblocking process may occur).
+The final outcome is a very nontrivial dependence of the corresponding characteristic time scale on the equilibrium vacancy density $q$ and on the block length $N$ (cf. \cite{CFM}, Theorems 2 and 5).